Life Insurance for Seniors with a Stroke or TIA History: What You Need to Know (2026 Guide)

 • Overall health stability since the event

 This guide explains what seniors need to know, what options are realistic, and how to avoid common (and costly) mistakes.
+Some life insurance companies are significantly more flexible with stroke survivors and applicants managing multiple cardiovascular conditions.

 Understanding Stroke and TIA (In Plain English)